 - Want to improve health systems and advance health?

 - Find value in diversity?

 If this is you, picture yourself at the Betty Irene Moore School of Nursing at UC Davis, an exciting destination for students who share a passion for the nursing profession.
 This is a school for committed, creative leaders who want to advance health, improve quality of care and shape policy.
 The UC Davis School of Nursing was established in March 2009 through a $100 million commitment from the Gordon and Betty Moore Foundation.

-The UC Davis School of Nursing currently offers four programs of graduate study for academic year 2014-15.
+The UC Davis School of Nursing currently offers four programs of graduate study.
 All four programs are led by the Nursing Science and Health-Care Leadership Graduate Group, an interprofessional team of more than 40 faculty members from disciplines including nursing, medicine, health informatics, nutrition, biostatistics, pharmacy, sociology and public health.

 Nursing Science and Health-Care Leadership core courses are offered at the Education Building at the Sacramento campus.
 Students must take both required core courses and electives.
 Appropriate elective courses are determined by the student in conjunction with his/her adviser.
 Elective courses are offered on a variety of days on both the Sacramento and Davis campuses.

 This full-time, academic doctoral program prepares graduates as leaders in health care, health policy and as nurse faculty/researchers at the university level.
 Applicants must have a bachelor’s degree.

 Master of Health Services — Physician Assistant

 This program prepares graduates to deliver care as physician assistants.
 A primary goal of the physician assistant program is to improve the availability of culturally relevant primary care to underserved populations and educate clinicians to deliver care as a member of a health-care team.